Washington's 41st legislative district

 Washington's 41st legislative district is one of forty-nine districts in Washington state for representation in the state legislature.
 It covers all of Mercer Island and Newcastle, with portions of Bellevue, Renton, Issaquah, and Sammamish.

-The district's legislators are state senator Lisa Wellman and state representatives Tana Senn (position 1) and My-Linh Thai (position 2), all Democrats.
+The district's legislators are state senator Lisa Wellman and state representatives Janice Zahn (position 1) and My-Linh Thai (position 2), all Democrats.